pymacaron/pymacaron/README.md

 ### Reporting errors with 'report_error()'

-You can configure klue-microservice to send error reports anywhere you want (email, slack, etc.) by setting an 'error_reporter' (see above).
+You can configure pymacaron to send error reports anywhere you want (email, slack, etc.) by setting an 'error_reporter' (see above).
 Once you have done it, any call to 'report_error()' will send a crash report via the 'error_reporter'.